-Marianel Coolen shares what the FIELD course has taught her about training up staff for an humanitarian disaster.
+Marianel Coolen shares what the award-winning FIELD course taught her about training up staff for an humanitarian disaster.

 “It sounded like a tornado, followed by a bomb dropping.
 Then the noise under the ground started.
 You heard the noise under the ground and it was shaking and shaking, and everybody started running.
 Houses were falling and falling, the fences were falling, people were falling, people were crying.
 Twenty seconds later it was over.
 There was nothing but rubble and dirt.
 All of a sudden it's dark.” – Haiti earthquake survivor.